![]() |

 Ok, so we'll just look up all the properties and methods, and then make sure we pick a unique name.
 That's safe, right?
 Wrong.
 Inno is an evolving product, which means that new properties and methods are getting added to objects all the time.
 So what may be safe today, could be unsafe tomorrow -- and suddenly your code stops working for no readily apparent reason.
 That sort of problem is very difficult to spot -- especially if the code itself is only executed under certain conditions.

-Given all that, why would people use with
+Given all that, why would people use with?
+It only provides a

 single benefit: less typing.
 It's frequently introduced when people want to